Mia Yim

+Bell signed with WWE in 2018 after an impressive performance in the second Mae Young Classic, and was assigned to NXT.
+She joined the main roster in 2020 and became a part of Retribution under the ring name Reckoning.
+She was released in 2021, and briefly returned to Impact Wrestling and the independent circuit in 2022.
+She returned to WWE in November of that same year and subsequently joined The O.C. until the group's disbandment in mid 2024.

 Early life

-Stephanie Hym Bell was born on April 16, 1989 in Los Angeles, California.
-Her father is African-American and her mother is Korean.
-Bell played volleyball at James Madison High School in the Washington, D.C. suburb of Vienna, Virginia.
-She then attended Marymount University on a volleyball scholarship, where she studied information technology.
+Stephanie Hym Bell was born on April 16, 1989, in Los Angeles, California.
+Her father is African American and her mother is Korean.
+According to Bell, her father was very strict during her childhood due to the sensitive nature of his career.
+He served in the military before a career as an FBI special agent, working in units for gangs, then missing and exploited children and cyber operations.
+Bell played volleyball at James Madison High School in the Washington, D.C., suburb of Vienna, Virginia.
+She then attended Virginia Union University on a volleyball scholarship, where she studied information technology.
 She played volleyball until her senior year.

 Professional wrestling career

-Early career
+Early career (2009–2011)

-A fan of professional wrestling since her childhood, Bell began training at a wrestling school in Manassas, Virginia at the age of 18, while attending college.
+A fan of professional wrestling since her childhood, Bell began training at a wrestling school in Manassas, Virginia, at the age of 18, while attending college.
 She trained for eighteen months before making her debut on August 22, 2009, adopting the ring name Mia Yim, and initially working primarily for independent promotions in Virginia.
 After taking bookings outside of Virginia, she wrestled for Jersey All Pro Wrestling (JAPW), facing wrestlers including Annie Social, Angeldust, and Brittany Force.
 During this time, she met Daizee Haze, through whom she began training at the Ring of Honor (ROH) Wrestling Academy and working for ROH.
 In ROH, she performed valet duties for The Embassy, beginning in 2011.
 Yim also wrestled sporadically for ROH, taking on MsChif and Sara Del Rey.
 In addition, she worked for the International Wrestling Cartel, Real Championship Wrestling, Northeast Wrestling, and Maryland Championship Wrestling (MCW) during her early years in wrestling.

 After graduating from college, Yim received an invitation to train and wrestle in Japan with Universal Woman's Pro Wrestling Reina in 2011.
 Through Reina's relationship with Consejo Mundial de Lucha Libre, Yim also learned Mexican lucha libre.